-University Professor Michael Sefton (ChemE, IBBME, Donnelly Centre) and alumnus Raffaello D’Andrea (EngSci 9T1) have been elected as international members of the U.S. National Academy of Engineering (NAE).
+University Professor Michael Sefton (ChemE, IBBME, Donnelly Centre), as well as alumni Raffaello D’Andrea (EngSci 9T1) and Abigail Sellen (MIE MASc 8T6), have been elected as international members of the U.S. National Academy of Engineering (NAE).
 The NAE provides engineering leadership in service to the United States and globally; its members rank among the world’s most accomplished engineers.

-“On behalf of the Faculty, my warmest congratulations to both Professor Sefton and Professor D’Andrea on this well-deserved honour,” said Christopher Yip, Dean of U of T Engineering.
+“On behalf of the Faculty, my warmest congratulations to Professor Sefton, Professor D’Andrea and Dr. Sellen on this well-deserved honour,” said Christopher Yip, Dean of U of T Engineering.
 “Their election to the NAE demonstrates the impact our faculty and alumni are making at a global level and the respect in which they are held by their peers worldwide.”

 Sefton is a world leader in biomaterials, biomedical engineering and regenerative medicine.
 He was one of the first to combine living cells with polymers with the aim of creating artificial tissues, effectively launching the field now known as tissue engineering.